pkg-tool/vibro/docs/src/configuring-languages.md

 # Configuring Supported Languages

-Zed offers powerful customization options for each programming language it supports.
+Vector offers powerful customization options for each programming language it supports.
 This guide will walk you through the various ways you can tailor your coding experience to your preferences and project requirements.

-Zed's language support is built on two main technologies:
+Vector's language support is built on two main technologies:

 1. Tree-sitter: This handles syntax highlighting and structure-based features like the outline panel.
 2. Language Server Protocol (LSP): This provides semantic features such as code completion and diagnostics.

-These components work together to provide Zed's language capabilities.
+These components work together to provide Vector's language capabilities.

 In this guide, we'll cover: